Need a Pap Smear Test?

-If abnormal cells are noticed during your pap smear test, they can be closely observed and/or treated to prevent cancer from developing.
+If abnormal cells are noticed during your pap smear result, they can be closely observed and/or treated to prevent cancer from developing.
 A pap smear test also allows a healthcare provider to check for any infections or discomfort you may be experiencing.

 Marie Stopes has 17 centres across South Africa, to make an appointment for a pap smear book online or call us on 0800 11 77 85.
-If it’s your first time having a pap smear or you have some questions on why getting a pap smear test is important or how much a pap smear costs in South Africa, check out our Frequently Asked Questions in this section.
+If it’s your first time having a pap smear test or you have some questions on why getting a pap smear test is important or how much a pap smear costs in South Africa, check out our Frequently Asked Questions in this section.

 Please do not hesitate to get in touch if you have any more questions or queries on the pap smear test procedure.